LaobanAndMumu/Laboratory-Appointment-Management-System/README.md

 This application is a Java application, which allows the appointment specialist to maintain clinic appointments.

 ## Implementation
--Service layer provides the seven functions to maintain appointments
+-Service layer provides seven operations for appointment specialists to maintain appointments

--Business layer handles and validates users' input, such as date or id of patients
+-Business layer handles and validates users' input, such as date conflicts or valid users' ids

 ## Functionalities
 It provides seven functionalities